timm/tested/README.md

 > **The best thing we can do with data is throw most of it away.** :astonished:

+"In most applications examples are not spread uniformly throughout the instance space, but are concentrated on or near a lower-dimensional manifold.
+Learners can implicitly take advantage of this lower effective dimension."
+-- Pedro Domingoes

 <img align=right width=600 src="/etc/img/weather.png">

 TESTED in a **semi-supervised** learner.